How To Use And Configure WordPress Widgets – Part 4

 (Archives Widget)

-There’s not much to configure.
-You can add a title if you want, and choose whether to display items in the sidebar widget in a dropdown menu, and show post counts .
+There is not much to configure.
+You can add a title if you want, and choose whether to display items in the sidebar area in a dropdown menu, and display the number of posts .
 Click Save when finished …

 Archives Widget settings